ducakar/TextureReplacer/README.md

 * Clouds from EVE are only reflected when on/near the ground or over 160 km.
 * Clouds from EVE Overhaul are not correctly reflected.
 * Cabin-specific IVA suits don't persist through scene switches while on EVA.
-* Visor reflections don't work for KSP 1.1.

 Change Log
 ----------

-* 2.4.13
+* 2.5.0
-    - fixed for 1.1 thanks to RangeMachine
+    - fixed shaders for Unity 5 / KSP 1.1+
-    - disabled visor reflections because visor shader is broken
+    - code cleanup
 * 2.4.12
     - removed / replaced Kerbal Stuff links
     - possibly fixed a reflections-related crash